jcubic/jquery-terminal-wiki/Getting-Started.md

 ### What can you echo?

-The `echo` method of the terminal instance it the most common function that you will use with the terminal, is quite versatile; you can use `echo` to print stuff on the terminal, you can call it with the following:
+The `echo` method of the terminal instance is the most common function that you will use with the terminal, is quite versatile; you can use `echo` to print stuff on the terminal, you can call it with the following:
-* string
+* String
-* array of strings
+* Array of strings (it will print the array as columns)
-* any other value that can have toString method (so also numbers or boolean that are boxed in Number object or any custom object that have toString method).
+* Any other value that can have toString method (so also numbers or boolean that are boxed in Number object or any custom object that have toString method).
-* Promise that resolve to any of the above
+* Promise that resolves to any of the above

 A limitation is that you can't call `echo` with an array of other values, only an array of strings.
 And JavaScript objects are printed as `[object Object]` (because this what's returned by the toString method), but this may change and new printing objects may be introduced in the future.